wolfjazz/fixed-point-math/README.md

 - ability to specify the value range via floats (= unscaled values) at compile-time
 - ability to change the precision and/or the value range later in code (at compile-time, via types)
 - no implicit construction from floating-point types (safety, to avoid confusion)
-- implicit construction from static integers only when unambiguous (e.g. when used as a factor)
+- implicit construction (of sq) from static integers when they appear in formulas (e.g. as factors)
 - explicit construction from static, scaled integers and real floating-point values at compile time
 - explicit construction from integer-based variables with scaled integer values at runtime
 - no runtime construction from floating-point variables (we don't want floats at runtime)